jlevy/lft/lft.md

 ### What is Linting?

-Historically, linting is mostly used to refer to fairly low level, specific coding errors.
+Historically, linting is mostly used to refer to highlighting fairly low level, specific coding errors.

-One lesson of linting that catching typos or obvious bugs saves time.
+One lesson of linting is that catching typos or obvious bugs saves time.
 But the impact is more profound than that.

-But metaphorically, it's worth extending the idea to include type checking and more broadly, checking for a wide range of specific errors, both for humans and for LLMs.
+Metaphorically, it's worth extending the idea to include type checking and more broadly, checking for a wide range of specific errors, both for humans and for LLMs.

 <div class="boxed-text">